 BRCA2 carriers tend to have breast cancers that are estrogen receptor-positive (ER-positive) [33,123-124].

 Learn about hormone (estrogen and progesterone) receptor status, HER2/neu status and other factors that affect prognosis and treatment.

 Learn about molecular subtypes of breast cancer.

 A BRCA1/2 mutation can increase the risk of a second primary breast cancer (a second breast tumor not related to the first one).
-These tumors usually occur in the opposite (contralateral) breast rather than in the same breast as the first cancer.
+These tumors usually occur in the contralateral (opposite) breast rather than in the same breast as the first cancer.

-For BRCA1/2 carriers, the chance of a contralateral breast cancer 10 years after diagnosis of the first cancer is about 13 to 30 percent compared to about five to 10 percent for breast cancer survivors without a BRCA1/2 mutation [115-120].
-The lifetime risk of a second primary contralateral breast cancer is about 30 to 65 percent for BRCA1 carriers and about 30 to 60 percent for BRCA2 carriers [115-120].
+For BRCA1/2 carriers, the chance of a contralateral breast cancer 10 years after diagnosis of the first cancer is about 10 to 30 percent compared to about five to 10 percent for breast cancer survivors without a BRCA1/2 mutation [125-130].

 Men can also have BRCA1/2 mutations and may pass these mutations on to their children.

 Men who have a BRCA2 mutation have an increased risk of breast cancer [33-34,36,131].
 In men, the lifetime risk of breast cancer is 1 in 1,000 for non-carriers and about 65 in 1,000 for BRCA2 carriers [129,132].